christophfranke/signal-chain/README.md

 clearInterval(intervalId) // stop timer
 ```

 When a *Chain* is *connected*, a *Signal* of runs from top to bottom through the *Chain*.
 Each *Operator* can change, delay, or stop the *Signal*.
-Some *Operators*, like the *listener* can trigger a new *Signal*. *Chains* can have output data, that can be stored in a *Primitive*. *Chains* can also have input data, like a function or a procedure that needs some arguments to run. *Chains* can also be chained together into new *Chains*, making them flexible and reusable. *Primitives*, *Operators* and *Chains* are fully typed and types are automatically inferred, making it impossible to chain incompatible data.
+Some *Operators* can trigger a new *Signal*. *Chains* can have output data, that can be stored in a *Primitive*. *Chains* can also have input data, like a function or a procedure that needs some arguments to run. *Chains* can also be chained together into new *Chains*, making them flexible and reusable. *Primitives*, *Operators* and *Chains* are fully typed and types are automatically inferred, making it impossible to chain incompatible data.

 Error handling in Javascript is difficult: All kinds of things can throw.
 When a *Chain* throws, it breaks. **Signal-Chain** provides *Error Handling Operators* to catch and handle errors effectively, following the principles of *Errors as Value*.